 Caraway burst onto the cookware scene a few years ago as a powerful reflection of the growing trend in favor of colorful, picturesque cooking tools with just as much aesthetic value as practical value.

 The brand’s ceramic-coated pots and pans come in vivid colors and look beautiful on any cooktop, but they also perform at a high level.
 Beneath each piece's ceramic enameling is an aluminum core serving as a prime heat conductor, allowing for quick and consistent culinary pursuits.
 The lids though go get hot during cooking, so it's important to have an oven mitt or potholder nearby at all times.
-Caraway cookware is naturally nonstick, simplifying the cleaning process, and eco-conscious shoppers will be pleased to learn that Caraway’s non-toxic ceramic coating releases up to 60 percent less carbon dioxide than competing nonstick surfaces.
+Caraway cookware is naturally nonstick, simplifying the cleaning process.

 The set comes with a magnetic rack for storing your cookware and a lid holder that easily fits on a cupboard door.
 It's recommended you handwash your Caraway pieces.